 Want to move fast?
 Jump to the right section below.

 Your abs are split pretty equally into three different segments.
 You have your upper and lower abdominal muscles, and you have your obliques.
 They all work together most of the time for you to be able to move your body in pretty much every way.
 They have way bigger a role than you might think.
 Training them is usually based on hitting each of these areas individually, and that’s precisely what needs to be done.

 There is a huge number of exercises and workouts that are out there already, and they’re awesome places to start.
 They all need a fair amount of attention to get the muscle definition you need to make what is a reasonably small muscle group visible, and they are all reasonably easy to do in a short amount of time, but sadly, it isn’t enough.

 It’s true; your nutrition plays a massive role in getting visibly toned abs.
 Your abdomen is one of the first and one of the easiest places for fat to store.
 It’s just how your body is built, and there’s nothing you can do about it.
 The thing is, if abs are made in the kitchen, they can be hidden there too.
 For visibly toned abs, you need to have a pretty low body fat percentage.
 It doesn’t really matter how much you weigh, more so the actual percentage of fat that is covering them.
 This goes for people who may be underweight too.

-The most important thing to look at when your dieting to get visible abs is your fat consumption.
+The most important thing to look at when you diet to get visible abs is your fat consumption.
 You need to eat right, every meal, and for quite a while, in all fairness.
-For the results you want, you need to be massively cutting down sugar and saturated fat consumption and create a small calorie deficit for yourself.
+For the results you want, you need to be massively cutting down sugar and saturated fat consumption and creating a small calorie deficit for yourself.
 You need to be around 200 kcal under your daily allowance to cut fat.
 Once you reach that, find your maintenance calorie intake and stick at it!